 Cons of mobile apps :

 - Different codebases if you decide to build a native app.
 If you go for a hybrid app, they are highly dependant on different libraries and frameworks and also performance sometimes is a concern.

 So, when does it make sense to build a mobile app?

-Companies with a loyal customer base who knows that users will frequently use the app can leverage all the benefits of mobile app development.
+- Companies with a loyal customer base who knows that users will frequently use the app can leverage all the benefits of mobile app development.
 Someone like Amazon, Evernote etc.

-Businesses that intend to access user's device capabilities, like GPS, click-to-call, cameras, or scanners, then an application will be more effective than a mobile website.
+- Businesses that intend to access user's device capabilities, like GPS, click-to-call, cameras, or scanners, then an application will be more effective than a mobile website.
 For example Snapchat, Uber

-A dynamic content-based interactive forum requires a mobile app.
+- A dynamic content-based interactive forum requires a mobile app.
 Example: Magoosh, Byju’s.

-Interactive game based app.
+- Interactive game-based app.
 Say: Pubg, Angry birds

 But, not everybody needs a mobile app and a website, in fact, can be an app!

 Another thing to consider before making a decision is the cost.
 Everyone has different budgets when it comes to development.
 Website development will cost less than developing a mobile app.
 If you already have an app or developing one, we have a few hand-picked tips for you to decrease your mobile app development cost.